 Another idea is that humility is a social lubricant.
 Some situations are prone to causing conflict and humility can smooth out these encounters.
 Other times, one person has more power or status than the other.
 Leaders tend to be competitive and less intimidated by conflict.
 Often, they have to be like that to get to the top.

-However, if they also display humility at times, they will have more charisma and more loyal followers.
+However, if they are also seen as acting humbly at times, they will have more charisma and more loyal followers.
 The research also shows that psychotherapists who display cultural humility have better patient outcomes than those who don’t.
 Humility is also an essential factor in religious tolerance.

 Humility can make our lives more meaningful